apify/apify-docs/sources/platform/integrations/programming/api.md

 ![Toggle "Limit token permissions" to make a token scoped](../images/api-token-scoped.png)

-### Account level vs resource-specific permissions
+### Account-level vs resource-specific permissions

 We support two different types of permissions for tokens:

-- **Account level permissions**: These will apply to all resources in the entire account.
+- **Account-level permissions**: These will apply to all resources in the entire account.
 For example, you can use these to allow the token to run _all_ your Actors.

 - **Resource-specific permissions**: These will apply only to specific, existing resources.
 For example, you can use these to allow the token to read from a particular dataset.